 Macular degeneration is a painless condition.
 Symptoms usually develop slowly and typically include:

-If you experience any of these symptoms you should contact your optometrist or ophthalmologist promptly.
+If you experience any of these symptoms - especially changes in your central vision, loss of fine detail, and colours losing their intensity - you should contact your optometrist or ophthalmologist promptly.
 Early diagnosis and treatment may reduce vision loss and, in some people, may improve vision.

 In addition to reviewing your medical and family history, and performing a comprehensive eye examination, an optometrist or ophthalmologist may use the following tests to diagnose macular degeneration: